-Using Your Resources: Maintenance and Updates
+Using Your Resources:

 SharePoint Online has the benefit of relying on Microsoft teams for maintenance and updates of the underlying hardware and platform, ensuring that your servers are upgraded or patched when the need arises.

 Downtime for updates has been reduced for both deployments, thanks to the 2016 update.
-Packages have been reduced in size and number so you won’t have to worry about business loss or extensive planning for upgrades, which is a major improvement for both options.
+Packages have been reduced in size and number so you won’t have to worry about business loss or extensive planning for upgrades, which is a huge improvement for both options.

 Maintenance cycles are expected to be consistent for this version and, so far, patches have not come in great floods, so maintenance and updates are not likely a significant concern for a business.
-The one area where this is not true could be on small teams where the time of your staff is very valuable and it’s a more affordable option to pay Microsoft to do the online maintenance for you.
+The one area where this is not true could be on small teams where the time of your team is very valuable and it’s a more affordable option to pay Microsoft to do the online maintenance for you.

 As with all cloud platforms, using an online system means your information is not sitting in a final, physical location that you control.
 It’s parked in a server farm somewhere that is hopefully safe and secure.